Table of Contents

 Latest posts by Gea Elika (see all)

-There are many online articles that list the best states in the US for landlords.
+Many online articles list the best states in the US for landlords.
 While states like Texas and Arizona almost always make these Top 10 lists, one state that you won’t ever see listed is New York.

 The reason New York isn’t considered a landlord friendly state is because there are multiple laws in place that provide tenants with numerous rights.
 In fact, there are countless examples of it taking 6+ months or even years to evict a tenant who has stopped paying rent.

-Since there are numerous legal issues that can affect both tenants and landlords, one common area of interest is in regards to the eviction of tenants who are in a rent controlled or rent stabilized unit.
+Since numerous legal issues can affect both tenants and landlords, one common area of interest is in regards to the eviction of tenants who are in a rent-controlled, or rent stabilized unit.
 Because many people are interested in learning more about this issue, we thought it would be helpful to cover it in detail.

 Understanding the Basics of Rent Controlled and Rent Stabilized Units

-Although it seems like rent-controlled apartments get the most media attention, rent stabilized apartments are actually far more common.
+Although it seems like rent-controlled apartments get the most media attention, rent stabilized apartments are far more common.
 According to data from the 2011 NYC Housing and Vacancy Survey, there were around 1 million rent-stabilized apartments.
-In comparison, there was less than 40,000 rent-controlled apartments in New York City.
+In comparison, there were less than 40,000 rent-controlled apartments in New York City.

 The definition of a rent-stabilized unit is one that’s in a building with at least six units and was built between 2/1/47 and 1/1/74.
 In some cases, rent-stabilized apartments can be found in post-1974 buildings as a result of special tax benefits.
 Rent stabilization can also occur when a previously rent-controlled apartment becomes vacant.